nodeontrain/nodeontrain.xyz/tuts/authorization.md

 ### Requiring the right user

-Of course, requiring users to log in isn’t quite enough; users should only be allowed to edit their own information.
+Of course, requiring users to log in isn't quite enough; users should only be allowed to edit their own information.

-In order to make sure users can’t edit other users’ information, we need to be able to log in as a second user.
+In order to make sure users can't edit other users' information, we need to be able to log in as a second user.

 `public/test/e2e_test/controllers/users_controller_test.js`